Five Key Factors To Consider When Selecting A VMS

 2. Ease of use

-The security of the system is of utmost importance.
-As a starting point, ask the vendor for results of “PEN tests.
+- The security of the system is of utmost importance.
+Ask the vendor for results from “PEN tests” as a starting point.

-A VMS that doesn’t take future growth into consideration will be obsolete before you know it.
-Ensure the VMS is scalable and integrates (easily) with 3rd-party vendors for such things as access control and video analytics.
+- A VMS that doesn’t take future growth into consideration will be obsolete before you know it.
+Ensure your VMS is scalable and integrates (easily) with third-party vendors for such things as access control and video analytics.

 5. Support options and responsiveness

-Make sure the VMS supplier offers the necessary technical support to help you maximize up-time.
-If available, consider purchasing a maintenance and support package that provides you with priority service.
+- Make sure the VMS supplier offers the necessary technical support to help you maximize uptime.
+If available, consider purchasing a maintenance and support package that provides you with priority service. (remove strongly)

-With the above five key factors in mind, you are ready to start looking for a VMS!
+With these five key factors in mind, you are ready to start looking for a VMS.